 The company is gradually trying to co-operate with suppliers who meet the environmental criteria which are set by standards.
-So up to the present time 50% of suppliers operate, minimum, with an environmental management system and ISO14001 certification.
+So up to the present time, at least 50% of the company's suppliers operate with an environmental management system and ISO14001 certification.

-The total mass of the elevator for the life cycle inventory without packing is 3641kg.
+The total mass of the elevator for the life cycle inventory without packing is 1187kg.
 Roughly 90% of the elevator materials were metals.
-Following are presented the sub-assemblies and the materials they are consisted of:
+The sub-assemblies and the materials they are consisted of, are presented in the following figure: